 Drunk versus diabetes: How can you tell?

-Scenario: Dispatch calls your unit to the side of a roadway, where police officers have detained a driver on suspicion of driving under the influence of alcohol intoxication.
+Dispatch calls your EMS unit to the side of a roadway, where police officers have detained a driver on suspicion of driving under the influence of alcohol intoxication.
 You find the female driver handcuffed in the back seat of a police cruiser.
 She is screaming profanities and hitting her head against the side window.

 An officer tells you that she was weaving in and out of traffic at highway speed, and it took several minutes to pull her over.
 She was noncooperative and it took several officers to subdue her.
 She sustained a laceration to her head, which the officers want you to evaluate.

 Sound familiar?
 It should — this is a scene that is played out often in EMS systems.
-While it may seem initially that these incidents are not medical in nature, they really deserve close attention by the EMS crew.
+While it may seem initially that these incidents are not medical in nature, they really deserve close attention by the EMS personnel.